swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 1. The target must be built on a Mac.
 This is because the Swift compiler-generated Objective-C compatibility header is only generated on macOS.
-1. If the target contains a custom module map, it cannot contain a submodule of the form `$(ModuleName).Swift`.

 ### Importing a mixed target